-- 1. Removal from the University for a Specified Period of time.
-A suspended student will be removed from enrollment, prohibited from entering University premises and blocked from future registration until reviewed and approved.
+- Removal from UNT Dallas for a Specified Period of time.
+A suspended student will be removed from enrollment, prohibited from entering UNT Dallas premises and blocked from future registration until reviewed and approved.

 - 2. Good conduct standing is removed.

 - 3. Becomes a permanent conduct record.

 - 4. May be reviewed by the Committee.

-- 5. Must meet with a UNT Dallas SA Representative after suspension term is over to be re-instated to the University.
+- 5. Must meet with a UNT Dallas SA Representative after suspension term is over to be reinstated to UNT Dallas.